Rozvadov: History

 The first written mention of Rozvadov is from 1581.
 The customs office is first mentioned in 1613.
 The current customhouse is a building from 1934.

 Before the expulsion of Germans in the wake of World War II, the municipality had a German-speaking majority.

+Demographics

 Economy

-King's Casino Rozvadov is located here and as of 2021, it contains the largest poker room in Europe.
+Rozvadov is known for King's Resort Rozvadov.
+It contains the largest poker room in Europe.

 Transport

 Rozvadov is known for its important road border crossing with Germany Rozvadov / Waidhaus, located on the D5 motorway.

+Sights

+The most valuable monument is the Church of Saint Catherine in Svatá Kateřina.
+It was built in the Baroque style in the first half of the 18th century, on the site of a Gothic provostship with the chapel of the Virgin Mary.

+The Church of the Visitation of the Virgin Mary is located in Nové Domky.
+It is a rare example of a church built purely in the Empire style.
+It dates from 1836.
+The building is dilapidated and unused, but is gradually repaired.

+The village of Diana is known for Diana Castle.
+It is a Baroque hunting lodge built before 1732 and modified in the Neoclassical style.
+It was built for the Kolowrat family and named after Diana, the goddess of hunters.
+Next to the castle is a park.
+Today the building is privately owned and unused.